kommitters/soroban-did-contract/README.md

 - Create a DID.
 - Update the DID attributes.
-- Retrieve the DID document (in raw format).
+- Retrieve the DID document.

 ## Types